 Armistice Day – remembrance and commemoration

 Armistice Day is generally a time of solemn remembrance, rather than celebration.
-Services are held and silk poppies that are symbolic of the flowers that grew on WWI battlefields, are sold to raise funds for veteran causes.
-A minute or two of silence is commonly observed at 11 am.
+Services are held in churches, schools and at memorial sites.
+Silk poppies which are symbolic of the flowers that grew on WWI battlefields, are sold to raise funds for veteran causes.
+A minute or two of silence is commonly observed at 11 am on Armistice Day.

 Experience: Ceremonies are usually centred around local war memorials.